-Publication details for Dr Tom MooreMoore, T. & Tully, G. (2018).
+Publication details for Professor Tom MooreMoore, T. & Tully, G. (2018).
 Connecting landscapes: Examining and enhancing the relationship between stakeholder values and cultural landscape management in England.
 Landscape Research 43(6): 769-783.

 - Publication type: Journal Article